 The process is overseen by a government official – the director of Industrial and Employment Relations – and is intended to produce a rapid result.
 The union or unions and the employer involved must provide lists of members and employees within 48 hours of a request and the whole process, from initial request to a decision on the recognised union, should be completed in 28 days.
 Union members are defined as those who are no more than three months in arrears in paying their membership fees.
 Once recognition has been granted no other union can make a request for recognition for at least one year.
 In addition, in an organisation where a union already has recognition, it cannot be challenged by another union in the three months before and three months after the expiry of the relevant collective agreement.

-The 2016 Regulations have been broadly welcomed by unions and employers.[8]
-However, there is some concern that they have not dealt with the growing tendency for different unions to represent different categories of the workforce and sign separate agreements.
+The 2016 Regulations was broadly welcomed by unions and employers.
+31 However, there has been some concern that they have not dealt with the growing tendency for different unions to represent different categories of the workforce and sign separate agreements.

 It is important to note that the procedure foreseen by the Regulations only applies where previously no union was recognised or where recognition is contested.
 In most organisations, union recognition is based on past practice.

 Agreements typically last three years, but in certain circumstances, where the conditions in the company concerned justify it, they may only last one or two years.
-However, in the public sector, which with 30,000 employees makes up a major part of the economy, the deals last longer.
-The 2012 settlement ran for six years, from the start of 2011 until the end of 2016, and the agreement reached in 2017 runs for eight, from the start of 2017 until the end of 2024.[10]
+However, in public administration, which with around 33,000 employees makes up a major part of the economy, the deals last longer.
+The 2012 settlement ran for six years from the start of 2011 until the end of 2016, and the agreement reached in 2017 ran for eight, from the start of 2017 until the end of 2024.
+The subsequent settlement, agreed in principle in October 2024, will last for six years from January 2025.
+34

 The subject of the negotiations